luo-pl/Analyze-Boston-Airbnb-Listings/README.md

 Introduction
 ------------
-This GitHub repository has the code related to a Medium article that you can find [here]().
+This GitHub repository has the code related to a Medium article that you can find [here](https://medium.com/@phoilam/top-3-analytical-questions-on-boston-airbnb-listings-3e81ec5b5720).

 This project aims to analyze the data from Boston Airbnb dataset, available in this [link](http://insideairbnb.com/get-the-data.html), and answer the following questions:

-* Which are the most expensive neighbourhoods in Boston?
+* What’s it like living in a Boston neighborhood?
-* Is it possible to create clusters of the Boston Airbnb’s?
+*	Overall, how do people rate Boston Airbnb’s (negative, neutral, or positive)?
-* What are the factors that influence the price of Boston Airbnb?
+*	What are the factors that influence price?

 TABLE OF CONTENT
 ---------------------